 - Ultra-lightweight, compact, 998 cc, DOHC, 16-valve (4-valves / cyl.), liquid-cooled, inline four-cylinder engine with crossplane-style crankshaft.

-- Redesigned for 2020: cylinder head, fuel injectors, finger-follower rocker arms and camshaft profiles
+- Redesigned in 2020: cylinder head, fuel injectors, finger-follower rocker arms and camshaft profiles

 - The key components of this cutting edge engine design are the “crossplane” crankshaft and an uneven firing order.
 Both of these features are used on Yamaha’s race-winning M1 MotoGP racer.
 The R1 crossplane crankshaft locates the centre two rods at a 90-degree plane from the outer cylinders.
 Instead of the crank pins aligned on the same plane (a straight line drawn through the center of the crankshaft), they align on 2 planes in the form of a cross, or “crossplane”.
 Working in conjunction with the crossplane crank is an uneven firing order.
 This R1 engine fires 1,3,2,4 cylinders and the firing intervals are uneven at 270 / 180/ 90 /180 degrees.
 What all this means to the rider is the most linear torque possible and amazing throttle control.
 This engine design allows a whole new level of rider/machine communication.
 One of the most important benefits is the outstanding cornering performance that increased engine / throttle control allows.